artebin/rififi/README.md

 # rififi

-Simple script to easily create rofi menus.
+Simple script to easily create rofi menus based on a configuration file.

 ## Usage